In this section

 General Information

-The Dr.Web ICAPD component supports interaction via the Lua program interpreter (5.3.4 version is used; it is supplied together with Dr.Web for UNIX Internet Gateways).
+The Dr.Web ICAPD component supports interaction via the Lua program interpreter (version 5.3.4 supplied with Dr.Web Gateway Security Suite is used).
 Scripts written in Lua can be used by the component for the analysis and processing of the HTTP protocol messages.

-The analysis of a HTTP message (request or response), received for scanning from the proxy server via the ICAP protocol, is performed by means of the Lua script specified in the Dr.Web ICAPD settings as the value of the MessageHook parameter (it can be specified either as a snippet of Lua code or a path to the file that contains the required processing program).
+The analysis of an HTTP message (request or response) received for scanning from a proxy server via the ICAP protocol is performed by means of the Lua script specified in the Dr.Web ICAPD settings as the value of the MessageHook parameter (either script code or a path to the script file can be provided).

-The script must contain a global function which is an entry point to the message scanning module (Dr.Web ICAPD will call this function for processing newly received message).
-The processing function should match the following call conventions:
+The script must contain a global function which is an entry point to the message scanning module (Dr.Web ICAPD will call this function for processing a newly received message).
+The processing function must match the following call conventions:

 3.The single return value is a string.
-The return value determines the verdict for the scanned message, i.e. to skip it or to block it.
-Possible values:
+The return value determines a verdict for the scanned message, i.e. to skip it or to block it.
+Allowed values:

-"pass"—the message will be passed to the recipient (HTTP request to the server, HTTP response to the client).
+•pass—the HTTP message will be passed to the recipient (the HTTP request—to the server, the HTTP response—to the client).

-"block"—HTTP message will not go through to the recipient, the client will receive a HTTP response with a blocked webpage.
+•block—the HTTP message will not be passed to the recipient, the client will receive an HTTP response with a blocking webpage.

-The situation in which the function returns a different value or an error occurs when executing the function is treated as a scanning error; the response to the client depends in this case on the value of the BlockUnchecked configuration parameter.
+A situation when the function returns a different value or an error occurs when executing the function is treated as a scanning error; the response to the client depends in this case on the value of the BlockUnchecked parameter.

-Below is an example of a correct function definition, which will always return the Pass verdict to Dr.Web ICAPD for all HTTP messages received for scanning (the ctx argument is hereinafter an instance of the MessageContext table):
+Below is an example of a correct definition of the function, which will always return the pass verdict to Dr.Web ICAPD for all HTTP messages received for scanning (the ctx argument is hereinafter an instance of the MessageContext table):

 function message_hook(ctx)